gvaneyck/mahjong-ref/README-lucky-or-difficult-yaku.md

 Win on your first turn as dealer/non-dealer with no **calls** being made

 ### Mangan at Draw (special)
-Win having only discarded honor and terminal tiles AND no one **call**ed any of them
+Win having only discarded honor and terminal tiles AND no one **called** any of them